aqumus/easygen/README.md

 ### Future plans

-- [ ] Configure NestJS to Fastify Adapter
 - [ ] Configure NestJS to use Swc
 - [ ] Configure login workflow to use cookie based authentication
 - [ ] Add API documentation